 Roadway.
 The portion of a highway within limits of construction.

+Scope of Services.
+The document detailing requirements which ensure that the Project is designed and constructed to meet the needs determined by the LPA.

 Shop Drawings.
-Drawings accepted by the Contractor and submitted to the Department that describe portions of the Work fabricated off site that are incorporated permanently with the project.
-Department acceptance is not required.
+Drawings accepted by the DBT and submitted to the LPA that describe portions of the Work fabricated off site that are incorporated permanently with the project.
+LPA acceptance is not required.

 Shoulder.
 The portion of the roadway contiguous to the traveled way for accommodation of stopped vehicles, for emergency use, and for lateral support of base and surface courses.